Welcome to Trekking In Nepal

 Nonetheless, there are some mandatory trekking gear requirements which we think you should rather bring with you – we have briefly set these out below.
 Please read our detailed Nepal trekking gear article for more information, reviews and gear recommendations.

-Hiking boots: First off you will need a good pair or well worn-in hiking boots.
+- Hiking boots: First off you will need a good pair or well worn-in hiking boots.
 Do not arrive in Nepal with badly fitted boots or brand new boots.
 You will undoubtedly get sore feet and blisters.
+Here are details on recommended hiking boots.

-Sleeping bag: A very warm (protection up to -10 degrees Celsius), mummy-shaped sleeping bag.
+- Sleeping bag: A very warm (protection up to -10 degrees Celsius), mummy-shaped sleeping bag.
+Here are details on recommended sleeping bags.

-Trekking poles: Adjustable trekking poles that are easy to store and sturdy under pressure.
+- Trekking poles: Adjustable trekking poles that are easy to store and sturdy under pressure.
+Here are some recommendations.

-Daypack and Duffle: A light-weight daypack to carry your essentials and a duffle bag to carry your trekking gear.
+- Daypack and Duffle: A light-weight daypack to carry your essentials and a duffle bag to carry your trekking gear.
+Here are our bag recommendations.

 Tourist visa for Trekking in Nepal